adaltas/node-masson/commons/mysql/server/install.coffee.md

                     error = exit = null
                     exited = false
                     stream.on 'data', (data, extended) =>
-                      # todo: not working anymore after implementing log object in mecano
+                      # todo: not working anymore after implementing log object in nikita
                       # options.log message = data, type: ''
                       # options.log[if extended is 'stderr' then 'err' else 'out']?.write data
                       # for now options.log to see nonetheless what is executed